Loaders#¶

 Load a WebAssembly module

-because the CommonJS module loader does not provide a mechanism for the ES module loader to override the CommonJS module return value.
+The value of source is ignored for type 'builtin' because currently it is not possible to replace the value of a Node.js builtin (core) module.
+The value of source is ignored for type 'commonjs' because the CommonJS module loader does not provide a mechanism for the ES module loader to override the CommonJS module return value.
 This limitation might be overcome in the future.

 Caveat: The ESM

-hook and namespaced exports from CommonJS modules are incompatible.
+loadhook and namespaced exports from CommonJS modules are incompatible.
 Attempting to use them together will result in an empty object from the import.
 This may be addressed in the future.These types all correspond to classes defined in ECMAScript.

 - The specific

-. - The specific
+ArrayBufferobject is aSharedArrayBuffer. - The specific

-) is not a string, it is converted to a string using util.TextDecoder
+If the source value of a text-based format (i.e., 'json', 'module') is not a string, it is converted to a string using util.TextDecoder.

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 |
+1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 | |

 In a more advanced scenario, this can also be used to transform an unsupported source to a supported one (see Examples below).